wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 >     https://www.nuocial.uk

-and complete the installation of Wordpress.
+and complete the installation of Opensocial.
 When you are putting the credentials you got from application_credentials.dat from your build machine the installation process should look similar to:

 ![](images/opensocial.png "Opensocial Install Screen")